vroland/epdiy/examples/www-image/README.md

 The CA root cert is the last cert given in the chain of certs.
 To embed it in the app binary, the PEM file is named in the component.mk COMPONENT_EMBED_TXTFILES variable.
 This is already done for this random picture as an example.

-**Important note about secure http**
+**Important note about secure https**
 Https is proved to work on stable ESP-IDF v4.2 branch.
 Using latest master I've always had resets and panic restarts, only working randomly.
 Maybe it's an issue will be fixed.

+Also needs the main Stack to be bigger otherwise the embedTLS validation fails:
+Just 1Kb makes it work:
+CONFIG_ESP_MAIN_TASK_STACK_SIZE=4584

+You can set this in **idf.py menuconfig**

+     -> Component config -> ESP32-specific -> Main task stack size

+Please be aware that in order to validate SSL certificates the ESP32 needs to be aware of the time.
+Setting the define VALIDATE_SSL_CERTIFICATE to true will make an additional SNTP server ping to do that.
+That takes between 1 or 2 seconds more.

-It also works skipping the .cert_pem in the esp_http_client_config_t struct.
-Leaving it added, even if it's filled with the right certificate for the demo download in loremflickr, it resets.
+Setting VALIDATE_SSL_CERTIFICATE to false also works skipping the .cert_pem in the esp_http_client_config_t struct.
-If you know why it is and you are able to fix it, please make a pull request.

 Happy to collaborate once again with this amazing project,